GBGE: Domestic Violence Leave (Formerly coded as GCCD)

 iV. required in the course of an investigation authorized by law enforcement, including, but not limited to, an investigation by the Attorney General; or

-v. necessary to protect the safety of the employee or others employed at the
+v. necessary to protect the safety of the employee or others employed at the workplace.

 The District shall not coerce, interfere with, restrain or deny the exercise of, or any attempt to exercise, any rights provided herein or to make leave requested or taken contingent upon whether or not the victim maintains contact with the alleged abuser.
 The District shall not discharge or in any other manner discriminate against an employee for exercising the employee’s rights under law.
 The taking of domestic violence leave shall not result in the loss of any employment benefit accrued prior to the date of such leave.
 Upon the employee’s return from such leave, he/she shall be entitled to restoration to the employee’s original job or to an equivalent position.
 Definitions of ‘abuse”, “abusive behavior”, “domestic violence”, “employees” and “family members” may be found in the laws referenced below.